This article was updated on July 13, 2018.

 “It was originally called Home,” says Hyde.
 “So it didn’t matter where it was set.
-And when we turned it into Fucking Adelaide, it [became] cleaner and clearer to us what the show was about.”
+And when we turned it into Fucking Adelaide, it [became] clearer to us what the show was about.”

 Rather than act as an anonymous, universal backdrop, the city is a key part of the storytelling.
 And Adelaide references abound.
 Local viewers will recognise The Grace Emily Hotel and Pollen 185, and share a knowing wink to talk of our semi-newfound laneway culture (“Have you been to Peel Street?
 It’s just like Melbourne,” suggests Cobham-Hervey’s character, Kitty).

 It’s self-deprecating and at times – gasp – derisive, but it’s refreshingly familiar. “[The title] is a reference to [that common response] ‘Ugh, fucking Adelaide’ when you keep running into the same people or the coincidence that goes on – that small town-ness,” says Hyde.

 Adelaide’s two degrees of separation is given a nod through Kitty, who avoids learning the names of her sexual partners lest she discover an inevitable association.

 “Some people’s immediate response is, ‘so you’re bagging on Adelaide?’ which I think is funny as a response,” says Hyde.
 “There’s this thing with Adelaide where we feel we have to say only nice things about it or we’re being really mean.
 But it’s like, of course it’s a brilliant place to live and work but there are things that are kind of crap about it too.